dieterich-lab/rna_protein_xlnet/README.md

 - `splitpos`: If it is set to `None` fine-tuning is carried out on a 90/10 train/val split.
 If a splits position is given, we expect at least three different splits on which we do cross validation by:
   - setting each split as a dedicated validation set
   - and training on the rest of the splits.
-- `weightpos`: We can carry out weighted regression by weighting the loss of labels with quality labels of `["STRONG", "GOOD", "WEAK", "POOR"]` with correpsonding weights of `[0.25, 0.5, 0.75, 1]`.
+- `weightpos` (regression only): We can carry out weighted regression by weighting the loss of labels with quality labels of `["STRONG", "GOOD", "WEAK", "POOR"]` with correpsonding weights of `[0.25, 0.5, 0.75, 1]`.

 ### 2) Tokenization

-During tokenization the input sequences will be split into sub-tokens by usng [byte pair encoding](https://aclanthology.org/P16-1162/).
+During tokenization the input sequences will be split into sub-tokens by using [byte pair encoding](https://aclanthology.org/P16-1162/).
 To train a tokenizer, you'll beusing the `tokenize` mode:

 ```bash
 python xlnet.py tokenize --configfile exampleconfigs/tokenize_pre-train_fine-tune.yaml